andrew-arkhipov/Grade-Analytics/README.md

 # OnRamps Grade Analytics
-Automated grade analytics for UT OnRamps. <br>
+Automated tasks for UT OnRamps. <br>
 *Note: this is semi-automatic - the code gives you 25 seconds to login to the selenium instance with 2FA.*

 ### Virtual Environment